root1234567891234/discordmultihandler/README.md

 **WARNING : If you use it for illegal purposes, you may be subject to legal punishment.
-This is no joke**
+This is not joke**
 # discordmultihandler
 This is passive malware. you need to make a few changes to the code
 ```py